Need More Space in 2026? What Homeowners Need to Know Before Planning a Home Addition

 • Finished/heated space: $350–$450 per square foot

-Interior Designer insight: Finish level matters.
+A note on investment ranges from our design team: Finish level matters.
 In areas we serve (such as Chevy Chase, Bethesda, Washington, D.C., Fairfax and Arlington County Virginia) additions with custom millwork, globally imported finishes, integrated lighting, and refined material selections will invest differently than a builder‑grade solution.
-These ranges reflect typical 2026 conditions—not absolutes.
+These ranges reflect typical 2026 conditions — not absolutes.
+Visit our financing and pricing page for a deeper breakdown.

 What Home Additions Really Cost in 2026